Q: When will VMCAS calculate my GPA?

 Q: When will my VMCAS GPAs be available?

-Your VMCAS GPAs will be available once your application has been verified.
+Your VMCAS GPAs will be available as soon as your application has been verified.
 Typically, this process can take 4 weeks from the date your application reaches the “Meeting VMCAS Requirements” status.

 Q: Where can I see my VMCAS GPA Calculation?